Gentiana lutea: Uses

 Gentiana lutea is remarkable for the intense bitterness of the root and every part of the herbage.
 Gentian was used occasionally in brewing.

 Gentian root has a long history of use as a herbal bitter and is an ingredient of many proprietary medicines.
 The parts used include the dried, underground parts of the plant.
 The root is long and thick, usually about 30 cm long and 2.5 cm diameter, but sometimes 90 cm or more long and 5 cm in diameter, yellowish-brown in colour and very bitter in taste.
 The rhizome and roots are collected in autumn and dried.
 Caution should be exercised as to its use because it is endangered in some regions, although the species as a whole is not threatened.
 The related species Centaurium erythraea shares many of its constituents and actions.

 The name is a tribute to Gentius, an Illyrian king who was thought to have found out that the herb had tonic properties.

-In veterinary pharmacopeia in the 1860s, gentian root or gentian radix was considered useful as a tonic and stomachic.
+In veterinary pharmacopeia in the 1860s, gentian root or gentian radix was considered useful as a stomachic.

 Extracts of gentian root can be found in several liqueurs.
 It is used in France to produce a number of bitter liqueurs (genziana liqueurs), including Salers in the Cantal, and a Limousin specialty liqueur and aperitif called Avèze.
 The plants are now cultivated in the Auvergne area in view of their protected status, and they are no longer harvested from the wild in the Auvergne mountains.

 The European Gentian Association in Lausanne has the objective to develop the knowledge and uses of yellow gentian and other species of Gentianaceae.

 Gentiana lutea is depicted on the reverse of the Albanian 2000 lek banknote, issued in 2008.
 The note depicts King Gentius on its obverse.